ekwan/PyQuiver/README.md

 Valid configuration files have all of the following directives:

 * `scaling`: a linear factor by which to scale the frequencies
-* `frequency_threshold`: the threshold (in units cm^-1) that defines the cutoff between the small frequencies (corresponding to translation and rotation) and the normal vibrational mode frequencies (typical value: 50; tests show that projecting out rotations and translations have a negligible effect on the predictions.)
 * `imag_threshold`: the threshold (in units cm^-1) that defines the cutoff between small and large imaginary frequencies used to distinguish EIE from KIE calculations (typical value: 50)
 * `temperature`: the temperature in Kelvin
 * `reference_isoto[pomer/logue]`: possible values are `none` or the name of an isotopologue.
 If `none` is specified, the absolute KIEs will be reported.
 If the name of an isotopologue is specified, all KIEs will be divided the KIE values for this isotopologue.